-About the Program Director: Dr. Robert Benno is Professor of Biology, and his areas of professional interestis developmental neurobiology, with a focus on the use of mouse models to study autism.
+About the Program Director: Dr. Robert Benno is Professor of Biology, and his area of professional interest is developmental neurobiology, with a focus on the use of mouse models to study autism.
 He is also a dedicated jazz pianist.

 COGNITIVE SCIENCE TRACK